camunda/camunda/docs/src/introduction/install.md

 ### Volumes

-The default data volume is under `/usr/local/zeebe/bin/data` it contains all data which should be persisted.
+The default data volume is under `/usr/local/zeebe/bin/data`.
+It contains all data which should be persisted.

 ### Configuration

-The Zeebe configuration is located under `/usr/local/zeebe/conf/zeebe.cfg.toml`.
-The logging configuration is located under `/usr/local/zeebe/conf/log4j2.xml`.
+The Zeebe configuration is located at `/usr/local/zeebe/conf/zeebe.cfg.toml`.
+The logging configuration is located at `/usr/local/zeebe/conf/log4j2.xml`.

-The configuration of the docker image can be changed also using environment variables.
+The configuration of the docker image can also be changed by using environment variables.

 Available environment variables: